rohitsaluja22/StreetOCRCorrect/README.md

 # StreetOCRCorrect

 # Demo
-The demo video of the backend model used in our framework is available here: https://drive.google.com/open?id=1xetAEINYOlS-HUgFj71DRMtdr8FMVBtc
+The demo video of the backend model used in our framework is available here: https://drive.google.com/open?id=1xetAEINYOlS-HUgFj71DRMtdr8FMVBtc.
+This demonstrates the use of multi-frame consensus in our framework.
 The demo video of our framework is here: https://drive.google.com/file/d/17geb-J9TAhOWGEn754X3VTFf4cveOzIW/view?usp=sharing